To Live a Decent Life

 An alliance between neighbours

-Recently I came across a message on Twitter by young a man who had just lost his job: “due to Covid-19, I’m no longer needed.
+Recently I came across a message on social media from young a man who had just lost his job: “I’m no longer needed.
 I’m willing to do anything.
 I need a job to support my wife and newborn baby.
 Help appreciated.”
-It was not the only one like this.
-As the impact of the pandemic thunders on, more stories like this will be surfacing.
+His was not the only one like this.
+The economic system we’ve had for over forty years has undermined how work is valued.

 Dockers and their families were our neighbours.
 I learned that being the son or daughter of a docker meant not knowing when your dad would get his wages.
-Men had to turn up and stand around to get picked for work, which might mean anything from a few hours’ to a full day’s pay.
+Men had to turn up and stand around to get picked for work, which might mean anything from a few hours to a full day’s pay.

 The Great Dock Strike of 1889 happened against rising concern about the living and working circumstances of ‘the working poor’.
 Families were tolerating appalling conditions.
-There had been a long fight to get more rights for workers.
+There had been a long fight to gain rights for workers.
 A series of riots had sparked fears of social unrest, fuelled by sensational press reports about life in East London slums.

 The strike began after a dispute between the dock workers and the East and West India Docks Company over a decrease in a bonus payment, known as ‘plus’ money.
 The strikers, led by Ben Tillett and John Burns, demanded an increase in pay, the abolition of the contract and ‘plus’ systems, and that men should be hired for at least four hours a day.